fish-shell/fish-shell/README.md

 	chsh -s /usr/local/bin/fish

-chsh will prompt you for your password, and change your default shell.
-Substitute `/usr/local/bin/fish` with whatever path to fish is in your `/etc/shells` file.
+`chsh` will prompt you for your password and change your default shell.
+(Substitute `/usr/local/bin/fish` with whatever path fish was installed to, if it differs.)

-Use the following command if you didn't already add your fish path to `/etc/shells`.
+Use the following command if fish isn't already added to `/etc/shells` to permit fish to be your login shell:

     echo /usr/local/bin/fish | sudo tee -a /etc/shells

-To switch your default shell back, you can run:
+To switch your default shell back, you can run `chsh -s /bin/bash` (substituting `/bin/bash` with `/bin/tcsh` or `/bin/zsh` as appropriate).

-	chsh -s /bin/bash

-Substitute `/bin/bash` with `/bin/tcsh` or `/bin/zsh` as appropriate.

-You may need to logout/login for the change (chsh) to take effect.

 ## Building